California bullet train project on track to blow through billions of more dollars

 If the rail authority misses its 2033 target, inflation will likely raise the project’s pricetag by as much as $2 billion a year.
 That’s because billions of dollars of work would be shifted to the future when costs will be higher.
 Not hitting the deadline means the state will have to keep employees, contractors and consultants on the payroll much longer than anticipated.

-Fong told the California paper that the agency’s estimates for future inflation are based on a composite of figures from Moody’s, the California Department of Transportation, the Bureau of Labor Statistics and the Department of Energy.
+Fong said that the agency’s estimates for future inflation are based on a composite of figures from Moody’s, the California Department of Transportation, the Bureau of Labor Statistics and the Department of Energy.

 VIDEO APPEARS TO SHOW HOMELESS MAN USING DRUGS ON BART TRAIN IN SAN FRANCISCO